 Melflufen Access Programs

 Oncopeptides is committed to bringing hope to patients through innovative science and transformative medicines.
-Oncopeptides has established two programs to enable access to melflufen for treatment of eligible patients with multiple myeloma who lack other treatment options, and where melflufen not yet is commercially available and not can be provided through clinical trials.
+Oncopeptides has established two programs to enable access to melphalan flufenamide (melflufen) for treatment of eligible patients with multiple myeloma who lack other treatment options, and where melflufen is not yet commercially available and are not to be provided through clinical trials.

 Early Access Program Europe

 Oncopeptides launched an Early Access Program in Europe together with Clinigen in April 2021, in conjunction with the submission of the marketing authorization for melflufen in EU.
-The purpose was to help addressing the unmet medical need in patients with relapsed refractory multiple myeloma ahead of the marketing authorization of melflufen.
-When patients cannot be treated satisfactorily with other drugs approved or authorized for marketing, the Company may consider providing melflufen through an Early Access Program.
-The program continues to be open to eligible patients – based on local regulations – until the drug will be commercially available in Europe.
+The purpose was to help address the unmet medical need in patients with relapsed refractory multiple myeloma ahead of commercially available melflufen.
+When patients cannot be treated satisfactorily with other drugs approved or authorized for marketing, Oncopeptides may consider providing melflufen through an Early Access Program.
+The program continues to be open to eligible patients – based on local regulations – until the drug will be commercially available.

 For more information and guidance how to request melflufen, please contact: